 My daughter enjoys the Jump Math curriculum, so we’re using JUMP Math 3.1 and JUMP Math 3.2 this year.

 She also still adores the Life of Fred curriculum.
-If you’re not familiar with Life of Fred, it’s a story about Fred and his doll, Kingie.
-Fred is five years old, highly intelligent and teaches at Kittens University.
+If you’re unfamiliar with Life of Fred, it’s a story about Fred and his doll, Kingie.
+Fred is five years old, brilliant, and teaches at Kittens University.
 Every chapter has a Fred adventure, and there are short quizzes at the end of the chapter to test comprehension of the lessons taught.

 Social Studies

-Last year, we did not align with Social Studies, and we decided not to align with the Alberta curriculum once again.
-We enjoyed The Story of the World, so we’ll be continuing with that again this year.
-We have the book, the curriculum guide, the narrated CD set, as well as the tests and answer key.
+Last year, we did not align with Social Studies and decided not to align with the Alberta curriculum again.
+We enjoyed The Story of the World and will continue with that again this year.
+We have the curriculum bundle, which includes the book, the curriculum guide, the narrated CD set, the tests, and the answer key.

-My daughter loves all the hands-on activities that are included in the curriculum.
-From creating special artwork to making unique recipes, to exploring geography, to learning history; this curriculum is a winner!
+My daughter loves all the hands-on activities included in the curriculum.
+This curriculum is a winner, from creating special artwork to making unique recipes, exploring geography, and learning history!

-We just started the Exploring Canada book which is made by On The Mark.
-There are plenty of worksheets, 3 reproducible storybooks about Canada, and map skills activities.
+We just started the Exploring Canada book by On The Mark.
+It contains plenty of worksheets, three reproducible storybooks about Canada, and map skills activities.

-We also read the biographies of amazing historical figures.
+We also read the biographies of impressive historical figures.
 We especially love the “Who Is?” series.

 Science

-Since Grade 1, we’ve enjoyed the Experiential Education Science Units from The Natural Learning Centre.
-We’re using them again this year.
+Since Grade 1, we’ve enjoyed the Experiential Education Science Units from The Natural Learning Centre, and we’re using them again this year.

 We already completed the Animal Life Cycles unit.
 We raised butterflies!
 It was a fabulous experience.
 We obtained our butterfly kits from Butterfly Wings and Wishes.